maciejkujawski/spring-cloud-jaxrs-cxf-getting-started/README.md

 Holds configuration of services in single git location.
 Changing configuration requires only push to master branch (default place from where configuration is pulled).
 Common configuration may be served in `application.properties/yml` file.
 Application specific configuration is kept in `{application_name}.properties/yml` files.
 So for example: `sample-service.properties` holds configuration of microservice called `sample-service`.

-Running Spring microservice with some profile, ex: `production`, enables to configure your microservice for given environment only.
-You can have file: `sample-service-production.properties` which will override properties hold in `sample-service.properties` and `application.properties` when your microservice will be run with Spring's Profile: `production` and it's name is `sample-service`.

 This repository is used by config-server to provide configuration for microservices.
 Check here for [more description](./config/README.md)

 ## /config-server

 Implementation of Spring Boot Config Server.
-Configuration of Config Server points /config folder of https://github.com/maciejkujawski/spring-cloud-jaxrs-cxf-getting-started.git as a root directory where configuration of your microservices is kept.
+Configuration of Config Server points `/config` folder of https://github.com/maciejkujawski/spring-cloud-jaxrs-cxf-getting-started.git as a root directory where configuration of your microservices is kept.
 Check here for [more description](./config-server/)

 ## /service-discovery-registry

 Service Discovery implementation based on Eureka.
 Check here for [more description](./service-discovery-registry/)

-## /smicroservice1
+## /microservice1

-Example of sample microservice based on Spring Cloud and CXF calling other microservice using [Feign Client](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html) and Service Discovery (Eureka).
+Example of simple microservice based on Spring Cloud and CXF calling other microservice using [Feign Client](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html) and Service Discovery (Eureka).
 The most interesting part of that example.
 Check here for [more description](./microservice1/)

 ## /microservice2

-Example of sample microservice based on Spring Cloud and CXF.
+Example of simple microservice based on Spring Cloud and CXF.
 The most interesting part of that example.
 Check here for [more description](./microservice2/)